patapik/AMIGA-ROM/README.md

 # AMIGA-ROM
-This is amiga rom replacement baces on Aros rom with SD boot.
+This is amiga rom replacement based on Aros rom with SD boot.

 for: A500 A600 A1000 A2000 A3000 A4000 Vampire V4